mediafly/extensions-documentation/extensions.md

 To address this, we recommend using [Hammer.js](http://eightmedia.github.io/hammer.js/), a mobile-focused touch gesture library.

-We have created a detailed example within Mediafly Extensions Tools and Examples that demonstrates this, [here](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/tip/examples/Swipe/app/?at=default).
+We have created a detailed example within Mediafly Extensions Examples that demonstrates this, [here](https://github.com/mediafly/extensions-examples/tree/master/examples/Swipe).

 ### Smoother scrolling
 By default, iOS scrolling in the UIWebView is exactly controlled by your finger.
 You can drag the web view down and up, but you cannot "throw" the page in a direction.
 Furthermore, if you have a lot of large images on the page, scrolling can become choppy.